kljensen/tunatank/README.md

 # Tuna Tank

-Tuna Tank is a web app that lets an audience invest in start-ups during a pitch contest.
+Tuna Tank is a mobile-friendly web app that lets an audience invest in start-ups during a pitch contest.
 The name is a play on the "[Shark Tank](http://en.wikipedia.org/wiki/Shark_Tank)" television show.

 The application uses: